Getting To Banana Azul

 We can arrange a private driver pick you up at airport.
 He will be standing there with a sign with your name on it.
-They come in vans and the drivers speak English well.
-The cost is $245 and can be up to 6 persons.
-This is ideal for more than 2 persons and as they will have a lot of luggage.
+They come in cars or vans when needed.
+The cost is $199 (2 persons) or $239 for van and can be up to 6 persons.
+Please contact us for quote for larger groups.

 Public Bus to Puerto Viejo

 Take a taxi to Atlantico Norte Station in Barrio Mexico, near downtown San Jose.
 The bus company is called MEPE, which most taxi drivers know.
 Note there are 3 main terminals in San Jose and it is very important you go to the Atlantico Norte Station.
 At the station, you go to ticket counter behind all food outlets.
 You ask then for ticket to Puerto Viejo Talamanca.
 Please note there is another Puerto Viejo in Siquerres and you do not want that bus.
-Ticket cost is approx $9.There are 5 buses a day (6:00 am, 10:00 am, 12 noon, 2:00 pm & 4:00 pm).
+Ticket cost is approx $12.There are 7 buses a day (6:00 am, 8:00 am, 10:00 am, 12 noon, 2:00 pm, 4:00 pm and 6:00 pm).

 There is one rest stop just outside of Limon for a bathroom and drink break).
 Count on needing at least two hours from plane arrival to go through customs and get a taxi from airport to bus station.
 For example; If your plane arrives at 12:30 in the day time, you will have to look at catching 4:00 pm bus.

 Take bus right into town of Puerto Viejo (final stop), there will be taxis waiting to offer you a ride.
-The maximum cost should be $5 (2500 Colones) to Banana Azul and Casa Las Brisas.
+The maximum cost should be $6 (3,000 Colones) to Banana Azul and Casa Las Brisas.
 It is a light 20-30 minute walk if you can manage your luggage ok. (note; negotiate cab rate before getting in as all cars here have no meters).
-Just give them instructions as above.
+All drivers know where Banana Azul is located.

 These are small air-conditioned tourist shuttles and cost about $45 per person each way.
 They will pick you up (hotel/airport) and drop you off at your door.
 They can be really great when you are tight for airport times.
 Our in house tour company, Caribe Fun Tours can arrange Shuttles for you.
 For a complete list of prices, departure times, and destinations please check here.